-There is a video making the rounds through an email with the subject header being titled “Fair Warning… I saw this on NBC News last night”.
+There is a video through email with the subject header being titled “Fair Warning… I saw this on NBC News last night” that is going viral and it touches on how hospitals use the terms Inpatient vs Under Observation.

 The actual body of the email states: